Main menu

 All optical elements in this microscope were made of block quartz, which permits the passage of ultraviolet rays.

 Rife began research work on tuberculosis circa 1920.
 In a short time, it became apparent to Rife there was something else involved in this disease below the level of the bacterium.
 This spurred his work in developing his "virus" microscopes, of which two preceded the Universal, which is sometimes called the number 3 Rife microscope.
 Rife was the first worker known to have isolated and photographed the tuberculosis virus, as well as many others.
-Eventually, Rife also succeeded in isolating a virus specific to cancer, finding it gave off a distinctive purple-
+Eventually, Rife also succeeded in isolating a virus specific to cancer, finding it gave off a distinctive purple-red emanation.
+This virus he named the BX virus: Bacillus X, found in every instance of carcinoma he examined.

 With the assistance of Dr. Arthur I. Kendall, using a special medium Kendall had developed for culturing virus, they succeeded in culturing the BX virus.
 They had little success at first until Rife accidentally left a tube in the glow of an ionizing lamp.
 He noticed the tube had clouded, indicating activity.
 Then they performed the culture in a partial vacuum, or anaerobic environment and stimulated them with the ionizing light.
 Their work was the first successful culturing of virus outside a living host.